 Successful entrepreneurs are a rare breed of individuals who refuse to give up.
 On his first time on Shark Tank, Les Cookson went home empty-handed after pitching his barf bag bib idea.
 But on his second attempt, he pitched LUCIDArt’s Lucy Drawing Tool and got a deal with Daymond John.
-As of 2023, Lucy Drawing Tool is worth an estimated $4 million.
+As of 2024, Lucy Drawing Tool is worth an estimated $4 million.

 Les Cookson is a serial inventor from Lincoln, California.
-Not much is known about his formal education, but the entrepreneur has been turning his ideas into reality for almost two decades.
+Not much is known about his formal education, but the entrepreneur has been turning his ideas into reality for two decades.

 The Californian worked on recreating the camera lucida, a light chamber that projects a three-dimensional object onto a canvas for an artist to trace.
 The original tool was a bit of a fixer-upper, so Les made an improved version.

-He was constantly sidetracked, but he eventually launched Lucy Drawing Tool after four years of developing the product.
+He was constantly sidetracked, but eventually launched Lucy Drawing Tool after four years of developing the product.
 The product had a steady rise over the years, and by 2021, lifetime sales reached over $10 million.

 Shark Tank Appearance